Main Content

 NJ Certified Public Works Managers (CPWM): 5 Technical and 5 Management Contact Hours

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-CEs for Identification of Wetland Plants in Winter are still pending.
+Participants who complete this education program will be awarded 15 NJ Public Health Continuing Education Contact Hours (CEs).

 NJ Professional Engineers: 12 Continuing Professional Competency (CPC) Credits